Kubernetes Upgrades in Solace Cloud

 Solace notifies you before a scheduled upgrade, typically 14 days in advance.

-Maintenance of clusters in Customer-Controlled Regions is your responsibility.
-See Upgrading Customer-Controlled Regions.
+Maintenance of clusters in Customer-Controlled Clusters is your responsibility.
+See Upgrading Customer-Controlled Clusters.

-Kubernetes cluster upgrades of Public Regions and Dedicated Regions apply to the Kubernetes providers listed in the primary category, as outlined in Kubernetes Provider Categories and Validation.
-For both Public Regions and Dedicated Regions, the upgrade policies are similar and are summarized as follows:
+Kubernetes cluster upgrades of Public Clusters and Dedicated Clusters apply to the Kubernetes providers listed in the primary category, as outlined in Kubernetes Provider Categories and Validation.
+For both Public Clusters and Dedicated Clusters, the upgrade policies are below:

-• Solace upgrades the cluster within 180 days of either the end of support for, or end of life of, the current Kubernetes version.
+• For Public Clusters, Solace upgrades the cluster within 180 days of the end of support for the current Kubernetes version.

 • Solace upgrades the cluster to the latest supported version of Kubernetes for which we have validated a provider or distribution.